emann615/Home-SOC-Lab/Ransomware-Detection-and-Response.md

     - <<routing/parent>>
 ```
 -	The rule is good for stopping ransomware that uses the exact command but will not stop any ransomware that has modified the command even slightly.
-o	Ex:
 -	To test this out I downloaded a ransomware simulator.
-o	It uses the following command to delete shadow copies:
+   * It uses the following command to delete shadow copies:
 -	If I run the ransomware executable and check detections in Lima Charlie, I can see that my rule was not triggered:

 ## Using the Contains Operator